 Unlike 401(k) plans that force you to take Required Minimum Distributions after the age of 70 ½, life insurance does not require you to take withdrawals from your policy—ever.
 You are free to leave your cash value in place so it can continue to accumulate over time.
 This makes life insurance an excellent vehicle for leaving a legacy for future generations.

 Saving for college or for retirement is not an either/or sort of thing, where saving for one means you have to forego saving for the other.
 Life insurance can be used as a vehicle for saving for both at the same time.
-Your financial adviser has tools that can help you better understand how permanent life insurance can fit your personal financial needs.
+Your financial professional has tools that can help you better understand how permanent life insurance can fit your personal financial needs.